 Weinstein sentenced to 23 years in prison, voices sympathy for men in #MeToo era

-Former movie producer Harvey Weinstein was sentenced to 23 years in prison on Wednesday for his sexual assault and rape convictions last month after delivering a rambling statement to the court expressing sympathy for men accused in the #MeToo movement while saying he is trying to be "a better person."
-The sentence was handed down in Manhattan criminal court by Justice James Burke.
+Former movie producer Harvey Weinstein was sentenced on Wednesday to 23 years in prison for sexual assault and rape after giving a rambling court statement sympathizing with men accused of sexual misconduct during the #MeToo era.
+The sentence was handed down in Manhattan criminal court by Justice James Burke - a prison term that Weinstein's lawyer Donna Rotunno denounced as "obscene" and "cowardly" and promised to appeal.
 A jury on Feb.
-24 found Weinstein - once one of Hollywood's most powerful figures - guilty of sexually assaulting former production assistant Mimi Haleyi and raping former aspiring actress Jessica Mann.
+24 found Weinstein - once one of Hollywood's most powerful men - guilty of sexually assaulting former production assistant Mimi Haleyi and raping former aspiring actress Jessica Mann.

+Weinstein did not testify during his trial, but spoke during a sentencing hearing in which his accusers described the emotional trauma they have endured thanks to his actions.
+"I feel remorse for all of the men who are going through this fight," Weinstein, 67, told the court before he was sentenced, sounding unrepentant.

 Mann also addressed the court.
 "I want to remind you I told Harvey, 'no,'" she said.